 Dr. Kate Brayman treats the pain of temporomandibular joint disorders at her practice, Kate Brayman DDS in Woodbury NY.
-If you experience pain in the jaw, difficulty chewing, pain while chewing, or aching facial pain, contact us for an appointment.
-The doctor can evaluate the problem and determine if a night guard will relieve your pain.
+If you experience pain in the jaw, difficulty chewing, pain while chewing, or aching facial pain, contact our dental office for an appointment.
+The doctor can evaluate the problem and determine if a night guard for teeth grinding will relieve your pain.

 What Our Patients Say